 My name is Le-Chris Wang (王乐).
-I am an incoming PhD student (Fall 2025) at Astrophysical Science Department of Princeton University.
-I am currently a senior undergraduate student at Johns Hopkins University double majoring in computer science, physics (with emphasis on astrophysics) with minors in mathematics and applied mathematics and statistics.
-My research focus is exoplanets, specifically their formation and atmospheres.
-I am especially interested in how planets like the Earth came into being, and whether there exists similar worlds like ours in the universe.
+I am a first-year PhD student at Astrophysical Science Department of Princeton University.
+My research focus is exoplanets, specifically their formation, demographics, and atmospheres.
 I use both numerical simulations to study the theoretical outcomes of planet formation and a combination of space-based and ground-based observations to characterize exoplanets.

-At Hopkins, I work with Prof. Kevin Schlaufman and Dr. Matthew Clement on theories of planet formation.
-I also work with Prof. David Sing and Zafar Rustamkulov on exoplanet atmospheres with JWST and a variety of ground-based observatories.
+During my undergrad at Hopkins, I worked with Prof. Kevin Schlaufman and Dr. Matthew Clement on theories of planet formation.
+I also worked with Prof. David Sing and Zafar Rustamkulov on exoplanet atmospheres with JWST and a variety of ground-based observatories.

 Johns Hopkins University